sullof/inquirer-command-prompt/README.md

 ]
 ```

+##### asyncAutoCompletion

+If the completion array is returned by an async function, the `autoCompletion` option will fail.
+In this case, use `asyncAutoCompletion` the same way.

 ##### short

 The `short` option is optional and by default it is set to `false`.
 If set to `true` it cuts the suggestion leaving only the part that has not been already typed.
 For example, if there are the following command available